twinstae/trpg-stelo/src/pages/ko/cypher-open/cyphers.md

 ### RAY EMITTER (COMMAND)
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Allows the user to project a ray up to long range (very long range if the cypher is level 6 or higher) that forces a target to obey the next verbal command given (if it is understood) for one round per cypher level.
+- **효과:** Allows the user to project a ray up to long range (very long range if the cypher is level 6 or higher) that forces a target to obey the next verbal command given (if it is understood) for one round per cypher level.

 ### RAY EMITTER (FEAR)
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Allows the user to project a ray up to long range (very long range if the cypher is level 6 or higher) that causes the target to flee in terror for one minute.
+- **효과:** Allows the user to project a ray up to long range (very long range if the cypher is level 6 or higher) that causes the target to flee in terror for one minute.

 ### RAY EMITTER (FRIEND SLAYING)
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Allows the user to project a ray up to long range (very long range if the cypher is level 6 or higher) that causes the target to attack its nearest ally for one round.
+- **효과:** Allows the user to project a ray up to long range (very long range if the cypher is level 6 or higher) that causes the target to attack its nearest ally for one round.

 ### RAY EMITTER (MIND DISRUPTING)
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Allows the user to project a ray of destructive energy up to very long range that inflicts Intellect damage equal to the cypher’s level.
+- **효과:** Allows the user to project a ray of destructive energy up to very long range that inflicts Intellect damage equal to the cypher’s level.
 Also, the victim cannot take actions for a number of rounds equal to the cypher’s level.

 ### RAY EMITTER (NUMBING)
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Allows the user to project a ray of energy up to long range (very long range if the cypher is level 6 or higher) that numbs one limb of the target, making it useless for one minute.
+- **효과:** Allows the user to project a ray of energy up to long range (very long range if the cypher is level 6 or higher) that numbs one limb of the target, making it useless for one minute.
 A small number of these devices (5%) induce numbness that lasts for one hour.

 ### RAY EMITTER (PARALYSIS)
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Allows the user to project a ray of energy up to very long range that paralyzes the target for one minute.
+- **효과:** Allows the user to project a ray of energy up to very long range that paralyzes the target for one minute.
 A small number of these devices (5%) induce paralysis that lasts for one hour.

 ### REALITY SPIKE
-- **Level:** 1d6 + 4
+- **레벨:** 1d6 + 4
-- **Effect:** Once activated, the cypher does not move—ever—even if activated in midair.
+- **효과:** Once activated, the cypher does not move—ever—even if activated in midair.
 A Might action will dislodge it, but then it is ruined.

 ### REFLEX ENHANCER
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** All tasks involving manual dexterity—such as pickpocketing, lockpicking, juggling, operating on a patient, defusing a bomb, and so on—are eased by two steps for one hour.
+- **효과:** All tasks involving manual dexterity—such as pickpocketing, lockpicking, juggling, operating on a patient, defusing a bomb, and so on—are eased by two steps for one hour.

 ### REJUVENATOR
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Restores a number of points equal to the cypher’s level to one random stat Pool.
+- **효과:** Restores a number of points equal to the cypher’s level to one random stat Pool.
 01–50
 Might Pool
 51–75